Congratulations to the 2020 Finalists! The 2020 Winner was announced on May 19. Watch the webinar below.

 A team of 3 MIT-affiliated judges will interview the Finalists and then meet to pick the Winner.
 Finalists will be notified in advance so that they can prepare for interviews.

-Press interviews with the Finalists will be scheduled for the day of the Symposium.
+Press interviews with the Finalists will be scheduled as appropriate.

 For award-related questions